ChrisMightBe/WebScraper_Pokemon/README.md

 *Web scraper made using javascript*

-I decided I wanted to make a web scraper for pokémon data becasue i wante dto make further projects using pokémon data
+I decided I wanted to make a web scraper for pokémon data becasue i wanted to make further projects using pokémon data

 Originally I used cheerio for web navigation, but moved to puppeteer for better navigation through pages